1100 Architect475 Tenth Ave., nr. 36th St., Ste. 1000; 212-645-1011; 1100architect.com

 Alexander Gorlin Architects137 Varick St., nr.
 Spring St., fifth fl.; 212-229-1199; gorlinarchitects.com

-“A house is a psychic diagram of the family,” Gorlin says.
-That translates to: home as sanctuary, built of materials native to the site and fitted with wide windows to take in the view.
-Trained as a modernist, he nonetheless cites Vermeer as an inspiration for his serene spaces.
+Gorlin sees the home as a sanctuary, built of materials native to the site and fitted with wide windows to take in the view.
+Trained as a modernist, he nonetheless cites Vermeer’s use of light and space as an inspiration.

-With an intuitive sense of natural light as a design element, Porter creates spaces that bring the outside world in.
-Among her past triumphs is a sustainable, off-the-grid Maine retreat powered exclusively by solar energy and rainwater. (ecofriendly)
+With an intuitive sense of natural light and an intricately developed material palette, Porter creates spaces that bring in the outside world.
+Among her past triumphs is a sustainable, off-the-grid Maine retreat that uses harvested rainwater and is powered exclusively by solar energy. (ecofriendly)

 Andrew Berman Architect77 Chambers St., nr.
 Broadway, fourth fl.; 212-226-5998; andrewbermanarchitect.com